about to (do something)

 - to examine or review something

-The accountant will go over the books tomorrow.
+will go over the books tomorrow.

 We plan to go over that question tomorrow.